ncapps/ud-item-catalog/vagrant/catalog/README.md

-# Build a Portfolio Site Project
+# Build an Item Catalog Application
 This project is part of Udacity's Full Stack Web Developer Nanodegree Program.
 The objective was to build a web application using **flask** that provides a list of items within a variety of categories.
 The application also implements authorization and authentication using a Google Account.
 After signing in, a user has the ability to add, update, or delete items and categories.
 The application also provides JSON endpoints.